-In our series The Butcher & The Cook’ James Kenny from The Brown Pig Butchers offers advice on how to buy different cuts of meat, some popular, others more adventurous, while the cook, Anne Kennedy, the Food Editor of Gréatfood, shows you how to cook them and shares her favourite recipe.
-This feature is about T-Bone steak.
-‘In the world of the butcher the T-Bone is considered the king of steaks’, says James.
+We show you how to cook a t-bone steak and share our favourite recipes.
+‘In the world of the butcher the T-Bone is considered the king of steaks’, says James Kenny of The Brown Pig Butcher in Terenure in Dublin.
 ‘It has a central T-shaped bone with a strip loin on one side and a fillet on the other and it comes from the back of the animal.’

 HOW LONG SHOULD A T-BONE STEAK BE AGED FOR?